alexarmbr/Cuda-SGBM/README.md

 The image in binary format will be written to `stereo_im.data`.
 The units of the image are raw disparity values because it has not been scaled by focal length and baseline distance.
 For sample data run `setup.sh` to download a pair of stereo images from Middlebury dataset.

+If you are able to make it faster please submit a pull request!

 ![](im0.png)
 ![](im1.png)